-You are also required to read materials and watch videos on the discussion board under which I post discuss questions.
+You are also required to read materials and watch videos on the discussion board under which I post discussion questions.
 These questions may be included in the exams.
-Your participation in these and other discussion posts will marginally affect your grade at my discretion.
+Your participation in these and other discussion posts will be part of your essay grades.
+Minimum of 1 comment for any discussion post (excluding posts with an (excl\) mark next to it) is required to receive the full essay discussion participation points.